-A taxpayer acquires a farm and plants trees which will only bear fruit in 10 years' time.
-During the 10-year period the taxpayer incurs recurring expenditure on salaries and wages, fertilizer and pesticides and also claims wear-and-tear on equipment.
+A taxpayer acquired a farm and planted trees which will bear fruit only in 10 years' time.
+During the 10-year period the taxpayer incurred recurring expenditure on salaries and wages, fertilizer and pesticides and also claimed wear-and-tear on equipment.